paulhiggs/Test-Assets-UI-public/README.md

 ## Introduction

 The VR-IF Testvector database is a tool to allow a dynamic management of the testvectors provided by the VR Industry Forum.
-This includes:
+This is a fork of the DASH-IF Testvector database.
+This framework includes:

 - Testcontent: the source VR contents.
 - Testvectors generated from Testcontents.